BaderAlshaya/Udacity_DEND/p1/README.md

 ## Test Result
-The test results are provided in the following notebook files:
+The test results are provided in the following Jupyter notebook files:
 - `etl.ipynb`
 - `test.ipynb`
 <br><br>